 If you rent out a property for house in multiple occupancy (HMO), you may require a licence from your local authority.

-If you rent out or intend to rent out a house in multiple occupation which is occupied by five or more people (who form more than one household) then you are required to have a licence.
+If you rent out or intend to rent out a house in multiple occupation which is occupied by five or more people (who form more than one household and they share at least one bathroom, kitchen and/or toilet or lack one of these amenities) then you are required to have a licence.

 A House in Multiple Occupation (HMO) is a building where the people who live there, do not live together as a single household.
 These properties are occupied by households or individuals who live independently of each other.
 The most common types of HMOs are:

-For landlords who are members of Stockton-on-Tees Borough Council's Landlord Accreditation Scheme the licence fee is discounted to £200 per unit of accommodation.
+For landlords who are members of our Landlord Accreditation Scheme, the licence fee is discounted to £200 per unit of accommodation.

 A unit of accommodation means a room such as a bedsit room, a self contained flat (that has been deemed to be part of a HMO), a bedroom in a shared house, flat or hostel.

-The Council will undertake checks to ensure that the proposed licence holder and others managing the HMO (or any people associated with them) are 'fit and proper' people.
-In deciding whether someone is fit and proper the Council will take in to account:
+We will undertake checks to ensure that the proposed licence holder and others managing the HMO (or any people associated with them) are 'fit and proper' people.
+In deciding whether someone is fit and proper we will take in to account: